Using your phone as a Bluetooth modem

 • This may have to be done depending on phone.
 It was required by my Nokia 6680 but my Nokia 3110c was fine without it.
 If anybody knows why this happens do let me know =)Device manager right click Bluetooth modem screenshot Extra initlization string screenshot

-11 Responses to “Using your phone as a Bluetooth modem”
+26 thoughts on “Using your phone as a Bluetooth modem

 @toots I’m sorry but I don’t speak Tagalog so I can’t really translate for you.
 Perhaps you can follow the pictorial or get somebody who knows English and Tagalog and you are welcome to do a translation of the tutorial =)